48 Hours in Budapest: things to do, where to stay and where to eat

 Located in City Park, only minutes from both the Szechenyi Baths and Hero’s Square, Vajdahunyad Castle is a romantic, fairy-tale-style castle whose grounds have exhibits celebrating architectural evolution.
 Or so the website says.
 What we found were fantastically whimsical structures immersed in the lake and all open to varying interpretation!
 A great photo opportunity for the weird and wonderful!
 Budapest travel guide

-10. State Opera House 48 Hours Budapest Highlights Things To Do Weekend Budapest
+10. State Opera House 48 Hours Budapest Highlights Things To Do Weekend Budapest 3 days in budapest

 A neo-Renessaince Opera House located in the center of Pest, it is an architecturally stunning building and well worth a quick stop.
 Budapest travel guide